jkamoona/jkamoona/README.md

 Hi, I'm a computer science major at Boston University (Spring '23)
 - 💻 I interned at Coginitvo Consulting an Artificial Intelligence startup in Sydney as a software engineer (Spring '22)
-- 💻 I interned for 3DuF a CAD microfluidic tool at CIDAR lab a frontend engineer (Summer '21)
+- 💻 I interned for 3DuF a CAD microfluidictool at CIDAR lab a frontend engineer (Summer '21)
 - 🌱 I’m learning **Animation developement and Backend databases** at this moment.
 - 👀 I’m looking to **continue my software engineering career** as a full-stack intern
 - 📫 Feel free to ask anything [here](mailto:jkamoona@bu.edu)